-The total cost of the dental assistant program is \$23,630, comprised of \$22,080 for tuition and \$1,550 for course fees.
-Tuition includes course textbooks, except non-consumable textbooks will remain the property of Dorsey College.
-One complimentary "medical scrub" uniform is provided to all students enrolled in the dental assistant program at the end of the first quarter of training.
+For students starting their program before August 11, 2025, the total cost of the dental assistant program is \$23,630, comprised of \$22,080 for tuition and \$1,550 for course fees.
+For students starting their program on or after August 11, 2025, the total cost of the program is \$23,870 comprised of \$22,320 for tuition and \$1,550 for course fees.
+Tuition includes course e-textbooks, textbooks, except nonconsumable textbooks will remain the property of Dorsey College.
+One complimentary "medical scrub" uniform, a lab coat, CPR certification, and an electronic device are provided to all students enrolled in the dental assistant program.